quicwg/ops-drafts/draft-ietf-quic-manageability.md

 - spin bit: the spin bit supports passive measurement of RTT, and is present on QUIC short packet headers.
 See {{sec-rtt}}.

+- token: Initial packets may contain a token, a variable-length opaque value optionally sent from client to server, used for validating the client's address.
+Retry packets also contain a token, which can be used by the client in an Initial packet on a subsequent connection attempt.
+The length of the token is explicit in both cases.

-Other information in packet headers is cryptographically obfuscated:
+Retry and Version Negotiation packets are not encrypted or obfuscated in any way.
+For other kinds of packets, other information in the packet headers is cryptographically obfuscated:

 - packet number: Most packets (with the exception of Version Negotiation and Retry packets) have an associated packet number; however, this packet number